Chapter 4. Integrating Networking into Our Own Async Runtime

-In the previous chapter we built our own async runtime queue to understand how async tasks run through an async runtime.
-However, we only did some basic sleep and print operations.
-Focusing on simple operations is useful initially as we do not have to split focus between how the async runtime works and another concept.
-However, simple sleep and print functions are limiting.
-In this chapter we build on the async runtime we defined in the previous chapter and integrate networking protocols so they can run on our async runtime.
+In Chapter 3, we built our own async runtime queue to illustrate how async tasks run through an async runtime.
+However, we used only basic sleep and print operations.
+Focusing on simple operations is useful initially, but simple sleep and print functions are limiting.
+In this chapter, we build on the async runtime we defined previously and integrate networking protocols so they can run on our async runtime.

-By the end of this chapter you will be able to integrate the Hyper Crate for HTTP requests into our runtime using traits.
-This means you will be able to take this example and integrate other third party dependencies into our async runtime via traits after reading the documentation of that crate.
-Finally, we will go to a lower level by implementing the Mio crate to directly poll sockets in our futures.
-This will give you an understanding of how to utilize fine grained control over how the socket is polled, read, and written to in our async runtime.
-With this exposure and some further external reading, you will be able to implement our own custom networking protocols.
+By the end of this chapter, you will be able to use traits to integrate the hyper crate for HTTP requests into our runtime.
+This means you will be able to take this example and integrate other third-party dependencies into our async runtime via traits after reading the documentation of that crate.
+Finally, we will go to a lower level by implementing the mio crate to directly poll sockets in our futures.
+This will show you how to utilize fine-grained control over the way the socket is polled, read, and written to in our async runtime.
+With this exposure and further external reading, you will be able to implement your own custom networking protocols.

-It must be noted that this is the hardest chapter to follow, and it is not essential if you are not planning to integrate networking into a custom runtime.
+This is the hardest chapter to follow, and it is not essential if you are not planning to integrate networking into a custom runtime.
 If you are not feeling it, feel free to skip this chapter and come back after reading the rest of the book.
-The reason that this chapter is placed at Chapter 4, is that it builds off the code written in Chapter 3.
+This content is placed in this chapter because it builds off the code written in Chapter 3.

-Before we progress through the chapter we will need the following additional dependencies alongside the dependencies we used in the previous chapter:
+Before we progress through the chapter, we need the following additional dependencies alongside the dependencies we used in Chapter 3:

 [